unixwzrd/oobabooga-macOS/macOS-Install.md

 This guide provides instructions on how to build and run the oobabooga text-generation-webui on macOS, specifically on Apple Silicon.

-While this is primarily for oobabooga users at the moment, many of the Python ibraries and packages used heer may also be used for Data Analytics, Machine Learning and other purposes.
+While this is primarily for oobabooga users at the moment, many of the Python libraries and packages used here may also be used for Data Analytics, Machine Learning and other purposes.

-I will likely turn this into information on acceleratuon using the Apple Silicon GPU.
+I will likely turn this into information on acceleration using the Apple Silicon GPU.

 ## TL;DR